foobacca/ood-rules/notes.md

 #### inheritance

-- open/closed
-    - open for extension, closed for modification
-    - if you don't have to edit the working code, it won't break!

 - Django CBV
     - update view has 9 parent/mixin classes! [update view on ccbv](https://ccbv.co.uk/projects/Django/1.8/django.views.generic.edit/UpdateView/)
     - full heirarchy? https://i.imgur.com/uuS3Zy5.png
     - be clear this is ancestry, not the complete map
     - shallow/narrow heirarchy

+- open/closed
+    - open for extension, closed for modification
+    - if you don't have to edit the working code, it won't break!
     - `super()` vs `extra_init()`
         - hands up who has copied a call with `super()` and forgotten to edit the class, leading to some calls being missed out
         - add code example of `super()` - Activity without `extra_init()`
         - better example if `Activity.__init__()` actually did something itself!
         - add "the wrong parent" to the slide, make it a second slide
         - doesn't work so well with even 2 levels of parents ...

 ## Example time 2

-half days refactor
+halfdays refactor

 less ifs (apart from `__lte__()` )